 All bolt holes shall be aligned to permit insertion of the bolts without undue damage to the threads.
 Bolts shall be placed in all holes with washers positioned as required in Section 6.1 and nuts threaded to complete the assembly.
 Compacting the joint to the snug-tight condition shall progress systematically from the most rigid part of the joint.
-Snug tight is the condition that exists when all of the plies in a connection have been pulled into firm contact by the bolts in the joint and all of the bolts in the joint have been tightened sufficiently to prevent the removal of the nuts without the use of a wrench.
+The snug tightened condition is the tightness that is attained with a few impacts of an impact wrench or the full effort of an ironworker using an ordinary spud wrench to bring the plies into firm contact.

 As discussed in the Commentary to Section 4, the bolted joints in most shear connections and in many tension connections can be specified as snug-tightened joints.
 The snug tightened condition is typically achieved with a few impacts of an impact wrench, application of an electric torque wrench until the wrench begins to slow or the full effort of a worker on an ordinary spud wrench.
 More than one cycle through the bolt pattern may be required to achieve the snug-tightened joint.
+The splines on twist-off type tension-control bolts may be twisted off or left in place in snug tightened joints.